Kunz languages for numerical semigroups are context sensitive: Preliminaries, definitions and motivation

 The same classes of languages mentioned can be obtained using automata; each of these families of languages is recognized by some type of automata.
 The approach using automata is the one used in this paper, but in some cases using grammars is more natural.

 At the bottom of the Chomsky hierarchy, we have regular languages.
-These are languages recognized by deterministic finite accepters, or dfa, which are the simplest kind of machines.
+These are languages recognized by deterministic finite accepters, or dfa, which are the simplest machines considered here.
 Deterministic finite accepters simply consist of a finite number of states and instructions about how to move between them.
 These automata have no memory.
-Frequently, dfa's are thought of as transition graphs. \begin{example} The transition graph depicted in Figure~\ref{fig:dfaK2} represents a dfa with two states (\(q_0\) is the initial state, and \(q_1\) is the final state) and its alphabet is \(\{1,2\}\).
-The words that can be read from the initial state to the final one are precisely those that contain the letter \(2\) at least once. \end{example}
+Frequently, dfa's are thought of as transition graphs. \begin{example} The transition graph depicted in Figure~\ref{fig:dfaK2} represents a dfa with two states (\(s_0\) is the initial state, and \(s_1\) is the final state) and its alphabet is \(\{1,2\}\).
+The words that can be read from the initial state to the final one are precisely those that contain the letter \(2\) at least once.
+The language consisting of such words can be represented by the expression \(\{1,2\}^*2\{1,2\}^*\). \end{example}

 A step higher on the hierarchy, we find context-free languages, which are recognized by a type of automata known as nondeterministic pushdown automata or ndpa.
-These machines have a higher capability than dfa's because they have a memory in the form of a stack and are nondeterministic.
+These machines have a higher capability than dfa's because they have a memory (in the form of a stack).
 On top of these languages, we have recursively enumerable languages.
 Turing machines accept the languages in this family.
 And if instead of regular Turing machines, we look at the languages accepted by nondeterministic Turing machines with the tape limited to the input we get to context-sensitive languages.
 These automata are known as linear bounded automata or lba and play an essential role in this article.
 It is worth noting that as long as the tape is limited to a number of cells that depends linearly on the input, the kind of language defined is the same.